kiostz/kiostz/README.md

 **kiostz/kiostz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on a Game.
-	Game
-- 🤔 I’m looking for help with ...
-	Microsoft XNA Framework
+- 🤔 I’m looking for help with Microsoft XNA Framework
 - 📫 How to reach me: victorngohxx@gmail.com